 Achievable: do not set objectives that are out of reach.
 Break the objective down into several sub-steps to ensure a coherent roadmap.

-Temporal: a topic is only interesting for a certain period of time.
+Timely: a topic is only interesting for a certain period of time.
 Make sure you make the most of it and control the timing of your event.
 (As a reminder, a webinar rarely lasts more than 45 minutes).

 Here are some examples of KPIs you can learn from.